nosvagor/cogikyo/diatomi/script.md

 easily imagine that it could be possible to modulate how _meaningful_ a conversation is, without changing the _purpose_ of a conversation.

-For a long time I believed this framing.
+For a long time I supported this framing.
 Some conversations I had felt amazing, energizing, and truly meaningful.
 While others, felt dull, a waste of time, and often had a lingering, depressive impact on me.

 I assume that everyone wants more of the former, and less of the latter.
-I certainly do, and it's in large part why I became so interested in _the purpose_ of conversations, because this self-reflection coincided with my reading of How to Have Impossible Conversations.
+I certainly do, and it's in large part why I became so interested in _the purpose_ of conversations, because this self-reflection coincided with my reading of _How to Have Impossible Conversations_.
 To me, it felt like the most meaningful conversations were also the same ones that seemed to be on the verge of being impossible.